The University of Texas at Arlington Data & Information Overview

-How Much Money Do UT Arlington Graduates Make?students who graduate with a bachelor's degree from UT Arlington make about $48,700 a year during their first few years of employment after graduation.
-That's great news for UT Arlington students since it is 22% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do UT Arlington Graduates Make?students who graduate from UT Arlington with a bachelor's degree go on to jobs where they make an average salary of $54,633 in their early years.
+This is good news for future UT Arlington graduates since it is 29% more than the average college graduate's salary of $42,485 per year.

 Location of The University of Texas at Arlington

 Contact details for UT Arlington are given below.

 The University of Texas at Arlington Majorsstudents from 75 majors graduated from The University of Texas at Arlington.
 Of these students, 8,836 received undergraduate degrees and 5,001 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 Online Learning at UT Arlington